-In FY 2020, there were 67 permanent new hires.
-(See Table A1).
-This snapshot shows that Black men and women, and Asian men and women were hired at a percentage higher than their availability in the CLF.
-Hispanic men and women, and White men and women were hired at a rate lower than their availability in the CLF at the end of FY 2020.
-No new hires identified as Native Hawaiian or Other Pacific Islander men and women, American Indian or Alaskan Native men and women, and men and women of two or more races at the end of FY 2020.

 In FY 2021, there were 39 permanent new hires.
 (See Table A1).
 This snapshot shows that Black men and women and Asian men and women were hired at a percentage higher than their availability in the CLF.
-Hispanic men and White men and women were hired at a rate lower than their availability in the CLF at the end of FY 2021.
-No new hires identified as Hispanic women, Native Hawaiian or Other Pacific Islander men and women, American Indian or Alaskan Native men and women, and men and women of two or more races at the end of FY 2021.
+Hispanic men and White men and women attorney were hired at a rate lower than their availability in the CLF at the end of FY 2021.
+No new hires identified as Hispanic women, Native Hawaiian or Other Pacific Islander men and women, American Indian or Alaskan Native men and women, and men and women of two or more races at the end of FY 2021

+In FY 2022, there were 156 permanent new hires.
+(See Table A1).
+This snapshot shows that White men, Black women, Asian men and women, and American Indian or Alaskan Native women, were hired at a percentage higher than their availability in the CLF.
+Hispanic men and women, White women, and Black men were hired at a rate lower than their availability in the CLF at the end of FY 2022.
+No new hires identified as Native Hawaiian or Other Pacific Islander men and women, American Indian or Alaskan Native men, and men and women of two or more races at the end of FY 2022.